 - 1. Maintain good standing by earning 3.00 cumulative grade point average.
 Good standing is required before students can apply for graduation and participate in comprehensive exams. - 2.
 Fifty percent of all course work must be taken at the 6000-level. - 3.
 Complete 31 hours of graduate course work as outlined in program requirements including the two practicum experiences. - 4.
-Schedule comprehensive oral exams based upon course work used to satisfy degree requirements in the last semester of enrollment.
-If judged unsatisfactory, the comprehensive exam may be retaken once in the following semester or summer term.
+A prospective candidate for the Master of Science Degree in Higher Education Administration is expected to pass a qualifying examination after the completion of twelve hours of graduate study.
+Upon successful completion of the qualifying examination, a student is subsequently admitted to candidacy.